 10. Being an IT contractor

-As a contractor, you’re in control of your own future, so make sure you keep in touch with the latest changes in technology, take courses if you need to, and most of all, keep in touch with other contractors.
+As a contractor, you’re in control of your future, so make sure you keep in touch with the latest changes in technology, take courses if you need to, and most of all, keep in touch with other contractors.

 Other contractors will become your most powerful source of future work if you take the time to network.